 Requirements of the Major

-The major for the Class of 2019 and subsequent classes All students majoring in American Studies must take fourteen term courses approved by the program’s faculty.
+All students majoring in American Studies must take fourteen term courses approved by the program’s faculty.
 Although a good deal of freedom in course selection is permitted, it is expected that all students will acquaint themselves with the materials, skills, and perspectives of cultural studies.
-Accordingly, the major requires completion—preferably by the end of the sophomore year, but no later than the end of the junior year—of at least four gateway courses (AMST 111–299), including two in cultural history/cultural studies, one broad survey course in American literature, and one course preparatory for work in the student's area of concentration, to be selected in consultation with the director of undergraduate studies.
-One of these four courses must be one of the designated "Early Americas" courses as listed on the American Studies Website.
+Accordingly, the major requires completion—preferably by the end of the sophomore year, but no later than the end of the junior year—of at least four gateway courses (AMST 111–299), including two in cultural history/cultural studies, one broad survey course in American literature, and one course preparatory for work in the student's area of concentration, to be selected in consultation with the DUS.
+One of these four courses must be listed as an “Early Americas” course on the American Studies website.
+Students may, with DUS permission, substitute a first-year seminar for a gateway course.
 An additional five concentration courses from diverse disciplines must be taken for a letter grade, one of which must incorporate a comparable topic from a non-U.S. perspective.
 Two electives chosen from the American Studies course offerings are also required.

 Students must take two junior seminars (AMST 300–399) during their junior year.
 At least one of the seminars must fall within the student’s area of concentration, described below.
 In each of the seminars, students are expected to demonstrate proficiency in interdisciplinary research and analysis through the production of critical essays on primary source materials or a paper of fifteen to twenty pages.
 Sophomores contemplating a junior term abroad are urged to take one of the junior seminars in the spring term of their sophomore year.

 Second, the student may complete a one-term senior project or essay (AMST 491).
 The product should be a thirty-page essay or its equivalent in another medium.
-To apply for admission to AMST 491, a student should submit a prospectus, signed by the faculty adviser, to the director of undergraduate studies.
+To apply for admission to AMST 491, a student should submit a prospectus, signed by the faculty adviser, to the DUS.

 Third, the student may enroll in the intensive major (AMST 493 and 494) and work independently for two terms.
 The intensive major offers an opportunity for significant original research leading to a substantial senior project.
 AMST 493, 494 carries two terms of credit; its final product should be a sixty-page essay or its equivalent in another medium.
-All students in the intensive major participate in a yearlong proseminar on theory and method.
+All students in the intensive major participate in a yearlong proseminar on theory and methods.
 One term of the two-term project may count as a course in the area of concentration.
-To apply for admission to AMST 493 and 494, a student should submit a prospectus, signed by the faculty adviser, to the director of undergraduate studies.
+To apply for admission to AMST 493 and 494, a student should submit a prospectus, signed by the faculty adviser, to the DUS.

 As a multidisciplinary program, American Studies draws on the resources of other departments and programs in the University.
 The list of American Studies courses is meant to be suggestive only: apart from those courses required for the major, it is neither restrictive nor exhaustive.
 Students are encouraged to examine the offerings of other departments in both the humanities and the social sciences, as well as residential college seminars, for additional relevant courses.
 The stated area of concentration of each student determines the relevance and acceptability of other courses.